io-aero/io-avstats/README.md

 **Platform-Specific Build**

 The process of creating an executable is required to be conducted on the operating system for which the executable is intended.
-This means building a Windows executable on a Windows machine and a linux executable on a Ubuntu machine.
+This means building a Windows executable on a Windows machine and a linux executable on an Ubuntu machine.

 **Use of Makefile**